Last updated on November 28, 2025

 Island (Guru Lands) | Illustration by Terese Nielsen

-The Guru lands are a set of promotional basic lands featuring a very distinct art style.
-They were in circulation for only about a year and half and are the most expensive version of any basic land with any legitimate printing.
+The Guru lands are a set of promotional basic lands that feature a very distinct art style from Terese Nielsen.
+They were in circulation for only about a year and half and are the most rare and expensive version of any basic land with any legitimate printing.

 How Did You Get Guru Lands?